codygeary/CVfunk-Modules/README.md

 ### Step Wave
 An 8-step wave sequencer with rhythmic displacement control over the boundaries between stages, and variable shape control for each stage.

+### Preeeeeeeeeeessed Duck
+A sixteen channel version of Pressed Duck

 See the [User's Manual](/img/CV_funk_Manual.pdf) for more information.